totemorg/totem/README.md

 @class totem [![Forked from SourceForge](https://sourceforge.net)]
 # TOTEM

-TOTEM provides an HTTP service with the following optional features:
+TOTEM replaces a slew of god-awful NodeJS middleware (like Express) by providing the following selectable features:

 	+ routing methods for table, engine, and file objects
-	+ Denial-of-Service protection
+	+ denial-of-service protection
 	+ web sockets for inter-client communications
-	+ client profiles (e.g. banning, journalling, hawking, challenge tags and polling)
+	+ client profiles (e.g. banning, journalling, hawking, challenging and polling)
 	+ account management by priviledged hawks and normal users
 	+ hyper-threading in a master-worker or master-only relationship
 	+ PKI channel encryption and authentication